Former Nigerian defence minister charged with money laundering

-ABUJA Nigeria's former defence minister has been charged with money laundering and criminal breach of trust over 300 million naira ($1 million pounds) intended for defence spending, the financial crimes agency said on Tuesday.
+ABUJA Jan 5 Nigeria's former defence minister has been charged with money laundering and criminal breach of trust over 300 million naira ($1.5 million) intended for defence spending, the financial crimes agency said on Tuesday.

 Bello Haliru Mohammed served under former President Goodluck Jonathan, who lost an election last year to President Muhammadu Buhari.
 Buhari says he wants to root out widespread corruption.